texfaq/texfaq.github.io/FAQ-drawing.md

     just browse the
     [list archives](http://tug.org/pipermail/pstricks/).
 -  [`pgf`](http://ctan.org/pkg/pgf): while [`pstricks`](http://ctan.org/pkg/pstricks) is very powerful and
-    convenient from 'traditional' TeX, using it with pdfLaTeX is pretty tiresome: if you
+    convenient from ''traditional'' TeX, using it with pdfLaTeX is pretty tiresome: if you
     simply want the graphical capabilities, [`pgf`](http://ctan.org/pkg/pgf), together with its ''user-oriented'' interface [`tikz`](http://ctan.org/pkg/tikz), may be a good bet for you.
-While PDF has (in essence) the same graphical capabilities as PostScript, it isn't programmable; [`pgf`](http://ctan.org/pkg/pgf) provides LaTeX commands that will utilise the graphical capabilities of both PostScript and PDF equally.  [`Pgf`](http://ctan.org/pkg/Pgf) has extensive mathematical support, which allows it to rival [`PSTricks`](http://ctan.org/pkg/PSTricks)' use of the computation engine within PostScript.
+While PDF has (in essence) the same graphical capabilities as PostScript, it isn''t programmable; [`pgf`](http://ctan.org/pkg/pgf) provides LaTeX commands that will utilise the graphical capabilities of both PostScript and PDF equally.  [`Pgf`](http://ctan.org/pkg/Pgf) has extensive mathematical support, which allows it to rival [`PSTricks`](http://ctan.org/pkg/PSTricks)'' use of the computation engine within PostScript.
     The [`pgf`](http://ctan.org/pkg/pgf) manual is enormous, but a simple introduction which allows the user to get a feel for the capabilities of the system, is